Community Council Information

 4. Minutes from our meetings and the activity reports will be posted on our school website.
 At the beginning of each school year, all parents and guardians will receive a copy of the Community Council’s annual report.

-5. Every year we need new parents to be elected to the Community Council to serve as voting members for a two-year term.
+5. Every year we encourage new parents to serve on the Community Council as voting members for a two-year term.

-9. Our Community Council and Parent Teacher Association work very closely together.
-PTA board members may serve as Community Council members.
+6. Our Community Council and Parent Teacher Organization work very closely together.
+PTO board members may serve as Community Council members.

-10. For more information and details about school Community Councils visit usoe.k12.ut.us or our school website sces.washk12.org.
+7. For more information and details about school Community Councils visit usoe.k12.ut.us.